sroccaserra/outside-in-tdd-python/README.md

   store it...
 Defer some of it?
 - The account itself shoud not know how the transaction is stored ⇒ repository pattern
-- Dans le TU on mocke le `TransactionRepository`, pas dans l'acceptance test.
+- Dans le TU on mocke le `TransactionRegister`, pas dans l'acceptance test.

 ### Print statement

 - Retour au test de `BankAccount`
 - The `BankAccount` class is a high level class, it should not know about the details of formating a statement.
-- Bien passer par l'étape `statement_printer.print()` n'est jamais appelée dans les tests.
+- Bien passer par l'étape `statement_reporter.print()` n'est jamais appelée dans les tests.
 - Il y a eu beaucoup de décisions de design à cette étape.
 - Pourquoi avoir créé une classe `Transaction` ?
-Parce que c'est ce qu'on veut imprimer, et c'est ce que stocke le `Transactionrepository`.
+Parce que c'est ce qu'on veut imprimer, et c'est ce que stocke le `TransactionRegister`.
 Si on regarde les specs, ce sera surement l'association date / montant.
 - La classe `BankAccount` est terminée, les méthodes sont au même niveau d'abstraction.
 - What to do next ⇐ feature test failure.

-### TransactionRepository
+### TransactionRegister

 - In a real app, this would be an integrated test, inserting and querying the database.
 For the sake of this exercise, we create an in memory repository.